Invariant algebras of matrices and symmetric polynomials of partitions: Proof of Theorem

 In this section we introduce an equivalence relation on the set of partitions of $n$ with exactly $s$ parts by employing elementary symmetric polynomials.
 We then study combinatorics of this relation by a matrix norm over the semiring of nonnegative integers.
-This will later be used for describing isomorphisms of semisimple, invariant matrix algebras.
+Finally, we prove Theorem \ref{iso-m}.